smv30/spatial_queueing/chicago_dataset/README.md

 # Chicago Dataset
 We first need to download the Chicago Trip Dataset.
 While this dataset was downloaded from [this link](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips-2018-2022-/m6dm-c72p/about_data), we provide a pre-filtered dataset ready to use for our purposes on [this Dropbox link](https://www.dropbox.com/scl/fo/137ug19aq72zxsqr3zh54/ABKw2E8-hdDSjoqj7iU0cSM?rlkey=lxbtdw5a0uko44zd92m04y31z&st=jjbzieyc&dl=0).
-Download this file and place it in the folder: "spatial_queueing/chicago_dataset".
+Download the file "Chicago_year_2022_month_06.csv" and place it in the folder: "spatial_queueing/chicago_dataset".
 Now we are ready to run the simulations.

 ## Running your first simulation
 Run the detailed simulation using the following command: